Data Collection and Quality Challenges in Deep Learning: A Data-Centric AI Perspective: Overview

 \chgd{At the same time, many companies are promising to use responsible and data-centric AI practices.} For example, Google\,\cite{google} says that AI has a significant potential to help solve challenging problems, but it is important to develop responsibly.
 Microsoft\,\cite{microsoft} pledges to advance AI using ethical principles that put people first.
 Other companies make similar statements\,\cite{ibm,samsung}.
 More recently, data-centric AI\,\cite{datacentricai} is becoming critical where the primary goal is not to improve the model training algorithm, but to improve the data pre-processing for better model accuracy.

 These trends motivate us to investigate data collection and quality challenges for deep learning from a data-centric AI perspective.
 Figure~\ref{fig:e2e} shows a simplified end-to-end process starting from data collection to model deployment.
 Deep learning systems are more complicated in practice\,\cite{DBLP:conf/nips/SculleyHGDPECYC15,DBLP:journals/sigmod/PolyzotisRWZ18}, and we only show the essential steps.
 The first topic we cover is \emph{data collection}.
 In comparison to traditional machine learning, in deep learning feature engineering is less of a concern, but there is instead a need for large amounts of training data.
 Unfortunately, many industries do not adopt deep learning simply because of the lack of data and the lack of explainability of the trained models.
 The second topic is \emph{data cleaning and validation}.
 While there is a vast literature on data cleaning, unfortunately not all the techniques directly benefit deep learning accuracy\,\cite{cleanmlli}.
 In addition, there are recent deep learning issues including data poisoning that needs to be addressed, especially by the data management community. \chgd{Data poisoning is becoming a significant threat as attackers generate data with a malicious intent to reduce the model accuracy of AI applications.
 In response, there is a branch of research called data sanitization where the goal is to defend against such attacks.} The third topic is \emph{robust model training}.
 Even after we carefully validate and clean our data, the data quality may still be problematic because there is no guarantee that we fixed all the data problems.
 Hence, we may still need to cope with dirty, missing, or even poisoned data in model training.
 Fortunately, there are various robust training techniques\,\cite{DBLP:conf/icml/SongK019} available.
 The fourth topic is \emph{fair model training}. \chgd{Traditional research on data management has not focused on bias and fairness issues.
 However, in addition to cleaning and validating data to improve model accuracy, also showing fairness against biased data is becoming essential for responsible AI.
 In fact, many data validation works now mention that supporting AI ethics including fairness is an important future research direction\,\cite{DBLP:journals/debu/BiessmannGRL021}.
-Model fairness research\,\cite{barocas-hardt-narayanan,DBLP:conf/pods/Venkatasubramanian19,DBLP:journals/cacm/ChouldechovaR20,DBLP:journals/corr/abs-1908-09635} largely consists of fairness measures and unfairness mitigation before, during, or after model training.}
+Model fairness research\,\cite{barocas-hardt-narayanan,DBLP:conf/pods/Venkatasubramanian19,DBLP:journals/cacm/ChouldechovaR20,DBLP:journals/corr/abs-1908-09635} largely consists of fairness measures and unfairness mitigation before, during, or after model training.} Recent studies are now addressing model fairness and robustness together due to their close relationship where data bias and noise may affect each other in the same training data\,\cite{DBLP:journals/corr/abs-2002-10234,roh2021sample,DBLP:conf/pkdd/SolansB020, DBLP:conf/fat/KhaniL21}.